Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 The Dependency-Track platform is fully managed within the existing EKS ecosystem, ensuring scalability, resilience, and security.

 ### 4.1 Application deployment
-The app is deployed via **Helm Releases**, managed by **OpenTofu** (Terraform) pipelines.
+**Helm Releases**, managed by **OpenTofu** (Terraform) pipelines, deploy the app.
 This ensures a repeatable and version-controlled deployment.
 - **Frontend pods:** serve the Dependency-Track user interface.
 - **API server pods:** handle REST API requests, including SBOM uploads.
 - **Database:** a highly available **Aurora PostgreSQL** instance provides persistent storage for projects, findings, and metrics.

 ### 4.2 Ingress and traffic flow
-All external traffic is secured and routed through several layers:
+Several layers secure and route all external traffic:
 - **DNS** points to the **Application Load Balancer (ALB)**.
 - A **Web Application Firewall (WAF)** protects the ALB by filtering out common web exploits.
 - The ALB terminates SSL/TLS and forwards traffic to the **Frontend Pods**.